hoffmangroup/newmap/docs/source/unique_format.rst

 ----------
 Data types
 ----------
-The suffix of the filename specifies the type of the underyling binary data.
+The suffix of the filename specifies the type of the underlying binary data.
 The suffix ``uint8`` specifies that each minimum length is represented with a single unsigned 8 bit integer (1 byte each), and ``uint16`` likewise has each length represented by unsigned 16 bit integer (2 bytes each).
 No other data is